What is wind power?

 The continents absorb a smaller amount of solar radiation and, therefore, the air that is above the earth expands, becomes lighter and rises.
 The coldest and heaviest air that comes from the seas, oceans and great lakes is set in motion to occupy the place left by the hot air.

 Production of electricity from wind power

 The low energy density of wind energy per unit area, has as a consequence the need to proceed with the installation of more machines for the use of available resources.
-The most common example of a wind installation is represented by the "wind farms" (several wind turbines implanted in the territory connected to a single line that connects them to the local or national electricity grid).
+The most common example of a wind farm is represented by the "wind farms" (several wind turbines implanted in the territory connected to a single line that connects them to the local or national electricity grid).

-Currently it is used, above all, to move wind turbines.
+Currently it is used, above all, to drive wind turbines.
 In these, the wind energy moves a propeller and by means of a mechanical transmission system, the rotor of a generator, normally an alternator, which produces electrical energy is rotated.
 For a facility to be profitable, they are usually grouped into concentrations called wind farms.

 These are small-sized plants, suitable for domestic use or to integrate the electricity consumption of small economic activities typically in autonomous mode, that is, in the form of individual generators, which are then connected to the electricity grid with a contribution to the so-called generation distributed or storage facilities.